top of page

 VALUES

-RELATIONSHIPS: Strong, deep, and meaningful relationships are key to sustainability and extend the reach of the BHP mission.
+RELATIONSHIPS Strong, deep, and meaningful relationships are key to sustainability and extend the reach of the Theatre 605 mission.

-SUSTAINABILITY: Responsible management, strategic planning, and engaged teams are essential to the success of the Black Hills Playhouse.
+SUSTAINABILITY Responsible management, strategic planning, and engaged teams are essential to the success of Theatre 605.

 WHAT WE DO

-The Black Hills Playhouse (BHP), associated with the University of South Dakota, was established in 1946 as a summer stock theatre in the Black Hills of South Dakota.
-Entering its 79th season, the BHP is one of the oldest continuously running summer stock theatres in the nation.
-In Custer State Park, the BHP provides high-quality, professional theatre productions and diverse artistic opportunities for theatre professionals and students in an idyllic, natural environment.
-Since 1946, hundreds of thousands of people have enjoyed productions, and thousands of students have received training.
+Theatre 605 is associated with the University of South Dakota, and was established in 1946 as a summer stock theatre in the Black Hills of South Dakota.
+Theatre 605 Black Hills Playhouse is one of the oldest continuously running summer stock theatres in the nation.
+In Custer State Park, Theatre 605 Black Hills Playhouse provides high-quality, professional theatre productions and diverse artistic opportunities for theatre professionals and students in an idyllic, natural environment.
+Since its inception, hundreds of thousands of people have enjoyed productions, and thousands of students have received training.

-Since 2013, in East River, we have provided people with disabilities opportunities to learn about theatre and appear on stage through our Expanding Stage programs, with DakotAbilites and LifeScape as partners.
-And through Camp Bravo, kids with and without disabilities can have fun together learning a show.
+Since 2013, in East River, we have provided people with disabilities opportunities to learn about theatre and appear on stage through our Theatre 605 Expanding Stage programs, with DakotAbilites and LifeScape as partners.

-And since 2016, each summer, youth from all over the state have converged at Placerville for two BHP Jr. Performing Arts Camps each summer.
+And since 2016, each summer, youth from all over the state have converged Theatre 605 Jr. Camps each summer.
 Kids meet new friends, explore the world of performing arts, and make memories for a lifetime!

-At the BHP, our mission is more than words—it’s a living, breathing commitment to fostering creativity, inclusion, and the magic of live theatre.
+At Theatre 605 our mission is more than words—it’s a living, breathing commitment to fostering creativity, inclusion, and the magic of live theatre.
 Behind the scenes, a dedicated group of board members volunteers their time and treasure to ensure that mission thrives.

 STRATEGIC GOALS